 Students who complete this course gain practical experience working with college-age students, helping them to choose majors, find jobs and deal with typical college problems.
 Course participants also gain experience working with students who are dealing with other issues, such as rape, drugs, alcoholism or being stalked.

 According to the U.S. Bureau of Labor Statistics (BLS), school counselors must have at least a master's degree and licensure to practice as a counselor.
 Licensing requirements vary by state.
-The BLS reports that the demand for school and career counselors is expected to grow by about 8% between 2014 and 2024, which is average job growth.
-The median annual salary for school and career counselors was $53,660 in May of 2015 (www.bls.gov).
+The BLS reports that the demand for school and career counselors is expected to grow by about 8% between 2018 and 2028, which is faster than average job growth.
+The median annual salary for school and career counselors was $56,310 in May of 2018 (www.bls.gov).

 Continuing Education Information